Invest small amounts instead of a lump sum. Start with Rs.500.

 Qualitatively, we check the fund house background, portfolio manager’s performance, investment process.

 Quantitatively, we check consistency in track records, rolling returns, volatility, and other ratios.

 We talk in

-Our happy users stories - easy your finances.
-Learn how sqrrl makes it easy your finances.
+Our happy users stories - simplify your finances.
+Learn how Sqrrl makes it easy for your finances.

-Nice application for people who are seeking for direct mutual funds with great performance.
+Nice application for people who are seeking for mutual funds with great performance.
 Keep it up👍

 This app has been very well designed and lets one shortlist and select the mutual funds one wants to invest in depending on the requirements and goals.

 Initially I had some trouble, but the backend team fixed it right away...Best call and chat support a very decent app...5 stars!

 How does an SIP work?

 An SIP is a tool to invest small amounts of money over regular intervals into mutual funds.
 Through SIP, you can build a huge sum at the end of a long period of time (10-20 years).
 This is one of the benefits of the power of compounding.